-We train a Conformer baseline model using the Wenet tool \cite{yaoWeNetProductionOriented2021} based on the U2++ method across three datasets.
-For the AISHELL-1 and Librispeech datasets, we employ a non-streaming model architecture and test four different decoding strategies: Attention, Attention Rescore, CTC Greedy Search, and CTC Prefix Search.
-To further validate the performance of streaming models, we have conducted experiments on the AISHELL-2 dataset using the Attention Rescore decoding method with a chunk size of 16.
+In our experiment, we adopt a conformer-based attention-encoder-decoder~(AED) ASR model trained with the WeNet toolkit~\cite{yaoWeNetProductionOriented2021}, following the U2++\cite{wu2106u2++} method, across three datasets.
+For AISHELL-1 and LibriSpeech, a non-streaming model architecture is employed, and four decoding strategies are evaluated: Attention, Attention Rescoring, CTC Greedy Search, and CTC Prefix Search.

-The Conformer model is trained using the Wenet tool \cite{yaoWeNetProductionOriented2021} and trained separately on different datasets.
-The encoder is designed with a Conformer structure consisting of 12 blocks, each equipped with an attention dimension of $256$, $4$ attention heads, and $2048$ linear units.
-It incorporates relative position encoding and utilizes the Swish activation function.
-The decoder is composed of a bitransformer with three forward and three backward blocks.
-The network is a hybrid CTC/attention model, with the CTC weight adjusted to $0.3$.
+To further assess the performance of streaming models, experiments are conducted on AISHELL-2 using the Attention Rescoring decoding method with a chunk size of 16.
+The Conformer encoder comprises 12 blocks with an attention dimension of 256, 4 attention heads, and 2048 linear units, incorporating relative positional encoding and Swish activation.
+The decoder is implemented as a bidirectional Transformer with three forward and three backward layers.
+The network follows a hybrid CTC/attention architecture, with the CTC loss weight set to 0.3.

-As for LLMs, we have chosen GPT-4o \cite{openaiGPT4TechnicalReport2024} and Deepseek v2 \cite{deepseek-aiDeepseekv2StrongEconomical2024} , all of which have strong capabilities in handling both Chinese and English.
-The temperature parameter was set to $0.2$, and the top\_p parameter to $0.8$.
+For LLMs, we select GPT-4o~\cite{openaiGPT4TechnicalReport2024} and DeepSeek-V2~\cite{deepseek-aiDeepseekv2StrongEconomical2024}, both demonstrating strong multilingual capabilities in Chinese and English.
+The decoding temperature is set to 0.2, and the top-$p$ parameter is set to 0.8.